opensearch-project/project-website/_community_members/patrikblomberg.md

 redirect_from: '/authors/patrikblomberg/'
 ---

-Kenton Parton is a Lead Engineer at Klarna, where he oversees near real-time services for predictive analytics and anomaly detection.
+Patrik Blomberg is a Lead Engineer at Klarna, where he oversees near real-time services for predictive analytics and anomaly detection.